sodiray/radash/.github/contributing.md

 ## Your PR gets merged!

 Congratulations :tada::tada: Currently, the package publishing process is manual.
-You're PR will be updated with a comment when the next release is published.
+Your PR will be updated with a comment when the next release is published.
 This should happen within 24-48 hours of your PR being merged.